hivehelsinki/42api-lib/README.md

 ## Usage:
-First, in your main .py file you need to import the `IntraAPIClient` class and create an instance of it:
+First, in your 'main.py' file you need to import the `IntraAPIClient` class and create an instance of it:
 ```python
 from intra import IntraAPIClient
 ic = IntraAPIClient()